Ugranziol/appRiori/basics.md

 <p>&nbsp;</p>

-In this design, we expect three effects: two main and one interaction effects.
+In this design, we expect three effects: two simple and one interaction effects.
 The matrix $\textbf{X}$ encodes all of them and adds, as the first column, the constant intercept term.
-The second column encodes the contrast of the first predictor (according an effect coding, see the next Panel): the first four subjects are assigned to the first level of the predictor one and are coded with $\textbf{-1}$.
+The second column encodes the contrast of the first predictor (according to sum contrasts coding, see the next Panel): the first four subjects are assigned to the first level of the predictor one and are coded with $\textbf{-1}$.
 The third column encodes the contrast of the second predictor (according an effect coding): subject 1,2, 5 and 6 are assigned to the first level of the predictor two and are coded with $\textbf{-1}$.
 The last column encodes the contrasts of the interaction between the two predictors: each subject is assigned to a specific group by multiplying the previous two contrasts columns.
 The simplified contrast matrix is: